premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 <blockquote>

 - It's not necessary to mention a table's size.
 Online table editing is possible.
-- To create the table's structure, each column needs attributes such data kinds and precision.
+- To create the table's structure, each column needs attributes such as data kinds and precision.

 </blockquote>
 </details>